 Adding subtitles can make your videos accessible to a global audience.

-Key Difference Between Subtitles and Closed Captioning
+Key Difference Between Subtitles and Closed Captions

 Now that you know what is closed captioning and subtitles, let’s explore their key differences.